SonikPixelz901/Aerostrix-Browser/README.md

 # Aerostrix-Browser
-A simple browser made mostly in C++.
+A simple browser made mostly in Rust.
 You can use it, or get the code and modify it to whatever you like.
-This is more of a project for me to learn C++ rather than make the next-gen browser.
+This is more of a project for me to learn Rust rather than make the next-gen browser.
 For now.

 # Aerostrix Browser